ANNA-SOPHIE NEHER

 Rossini – Le Comte Ory – En proie à la tristesse

-This season, Ms. Neher returns to the Canadian Opera Company as Micaela in Carmen and to the Opéra National de Paris as the First Niece in a new Deborah Warner production of Peter Grimes.
-She will also sing the Soprano solos in Mendelssohn’s A Midsummer Night’s Dream for Rafael Payare’s opening concerts as Music Director of the Montréal Symphony Orchestra.
-Future engagements include a return to the Canadian Opera Company.
+Previously Ms. Neher appeared at the Canadian Opera Company as Micaela in Carmen and at the Opéra National de Paris as the First Niece in a new Deborah Warner production of Peter Grimes

 In the 2020-2021 season, Anna-Sophie appeared in concert with the Montreal Symphony Orchestra in a virtual presentation of the Vivaldi Gloria and excerpts from Handel’s Messiah and performed the role of Servilia in Mozart’s La Clemenza di Tito and as the Soprano Soloist in Mozart’s C minor Mass (the latter conducted by Yannick Nézet-Séguin) as part of the Classica Festival in Montreal.
 Praised for her “gleaming tone and excellent agility” (Ludwig van Toronto), Anna-Sophie has sung an extensive amount of orchestral concert repertoire from Bach and Mozart to Pärt and Williams.